defold/doc/docs/en/tutorials/snake.md

     end
 end
 ```
-1. If the input action "up" is received, as set up in the input bindings, and the `action` table has the `pressed` field set to `true` then:
+1. If the input action "up" is received, as set up in the input bindings, and the `action` table has the `pressed` field set to `true` (player pressed the key) then:
 2. Set the movement direction.

 Run the game again and check that you are able to steer the snake.

-Note that if you press two keys simultaneously, that will result in two calls to `on_input()`, one for each input.
-As the code is written above, only call that is done last will have an effect on the snake's direction since it will overwrite the values in `self.dir`.
+Now, notice that if you press two keys simultaneously, that will result in two calls to `on_input()`, one for each press.
+As the code is written above, only the call that happens last will have an effect on the snake's direction since subsequent calls to `on_input()` will overwrite the values in `self.dir`.

-Also note that if the snake moves left and you press the <kbd>right</kbd> key, the snake will move into itself.
-That could be fixed by adding an additional condition to the `if` clauses in `on_input()`:
+Also note that if the snake moves left and you press the <kbd>right</kbd> key, the snake will steer into itself.
+The *apparently* obvious fix to this problem is by adding an additional condition to the `if` clauses in `on_input()`:

 ```lua
 if action_id == hash("up") and self.dir.y ~= -1 and action.pressed then